sabbelasichon/typo3-rector/README.md

 ## Configuration and Processing

 This library ships already with a bunch of configuration files organized by TYPO3 version.
-In order to "fix" your code with the desired rectors create your own configuration file in the yaml format:
+In order to "fix" your code with the desired rectors create your own configuration file in the PHP format:

 ```php
 <?php